Strauser/cannelloni/README.md

 - it's good data and your transformation happens correctly
 - the code threw an exception and when you try to manipulate it, it's thrown out of the Cannelloni !
 So you better catch it before it goes all the way to the floor (or your shirt).

-In Future versions, I'm thinking about making throw a SplashingCannelloniException() even if it hold good data.
+In Future versions, I'm thinking about making it randomly throw a SplashingCannelloniException() even if it hold good data.
 Tell me what you think in the comments.
 Link and subscribe to my Youtube channel if you want more.
 Wait, no.

 ## Usage